sumeetsk/xdrive/readme.md

 running processes; where setup requires significant time installing packages and downloading data.

-#### How does this package provide persistent storage?
+#### How does this provide persistent storage?

 * xdrive volume is created based on most recent snapshot (or empty volume)
 * xdrive is mounted as /v1
-* on termination by user xdrive volume is saved to a snapshot
+* on termination by user or amazon, containers are committed as images;
+volume is saved to a snapshot; and volume is then deleted.
-* on termination of spot instance by amazon volume is saved to a snapshot.
-Note this needs testing.
-If it fails then data volume remains and can be saved manually to a snapshot.
 * all snapshots are retained until manually deleted
 * xdrive volume and snapshots are linked via a "name" tag

 #### How are program settings retained?

 * programs run in a docker container
+* on the GPU this uses nvidia-docker which detects the drivers on run
+* on termination all containers are committed as images.
+This allows them to be run on GPUs and CPUs
-* xdrive holds the database of docker containers
+* xdrive holds the database of docker images

-* boot volume runs a simple AMI such as the amazon linux AMI
+#### Why use Amazon linux AMI?

-* nvidia-docker runs the docker container on the xdrive volume
+* All the hard work happens in docker containers
+* The CPU version should be as simple as possible but available in all regions
+* The GPU version should be similar but with GPU drivers installed
+* Note it is centos based using yum instead of apt-get

 #### Why snapshots?